 Keeping an active, healthy lifestyle is just as important in treating RA symptoms as the right combination of medications.
 Exercise may seem too painful, but low-risk exercises like walking and yoga can actually reduce inflammation.
 A physical therapist can help you design a safe, effective daily workout routine that will keep joints flexible.

 Life with RA is difficult and not being physically able to do certain tasks can lead to frustration.
-Physical therapists can help patients discover home herbal remedies, and new ways of approaching tasks that involve as little strain as possible.
+Physical therapists can help patients learn appropriate exercises, and new ways of approaching tasks that involve as little strain as possible.

 Care should be taken not to receive chiropractic treatment when there is active swelling in the joints, as a lot of chiropractic care focuses on the manipulation of the joints themselves.
 If they are already inflamed, additional manipulation in this area might worsen the condition.
 Most benefits obtained from chiropractic treatment for RA sufferers are for those who suffer from alignment issues associated with RA symptoms.
 In these cases, chiropractic realignments can alleviate much of the pain caused by the alignment issue itself.